-Intel Core i9: Everything we know so far about Intel's hypercharged PC processor
+Intel Core i9: Everything we know about Intel's hypercharged PC processor

 The Full Nerd team discusses what the Core i9 could mean for you, especially with Threadripper also coming down the pike:

-You can get a taste of Core i9's innovations in this video.
-Stay tuned for our review video after we have a chance to test the chip.
+You can get a taste of Core i9’s innovations in this video.

+Here’s Intel’s PC chip chief, Gregory Bryant, announcing the Core i9 preorders:

 New features: Why you’ll want to buy a Core i9

-In addition to just the raw performance, the new Core i9 family includes something new.
+In addition to just the raw performance, the Core i9 family includes something new.

 In its earlier Broadwell-E chips, Intel included something called Turbo Boost Max Technology 3.0, which identified one “best core” among all of the available cores on a chip.
 If and when the chip needed to be boosted, that best core would be the one selected to be dynamically overclocked.
 The new feature within most of the Core i9 chips is what Intel calls an updated Intel Turbo Boost Max Technology 3.0, where the chip identifies not just one, but two cores as the best cores.